Signed in as:

 Every few years the bandwidth capabilities of WiFi grow and create a new standard.
 Because the alphabet soup at the end of the 802.11 standard was getting long and complicated, they started simplifying it for us mare mortals.
 So now you can quickly identify your WiFi networks capabilities based upon its "generation", for example WiFi 4, WiFi 5, WiFi 6, WiFi 6E, and the latest WiFi 7.

-Currently most devices in use commonly use WiFi 5 or 6, with the newest released products supporting 6E and 7.
+Currently most devices in use commonly use WiFi 5 or 6, with only the newest released products supporting 6E and 7.

 When planning your WiFi network consider future proofing by deploying at least WiFi 6E, if not 7 should your budget allow.
+WiFi 6E and 7 feature 6 GHz frequency capabilities that are capable of providing much higher speeds.

 The greater World Wide Web and Internet is commonly referred to as your Wide Area Network connection.